marcidelux/step-sensei/README.md

 # step-sensei
-Static webpage for advertising StepSensei organisation for teaching Chess and Informatics
+Static webpage for advertising StepSensei organisation for teaching LogicInfo (Logic, Chess and Informatics)